Loyalists pull support for NI peace deal over Brexit rules

 But the new checks have unsettled the delicate political balance in Northern Ireland, a part of the U.K. where some people identify as British and some as Irish.
 They are opposed by pro-British Unionists, who say they drive a wedge between Northern Ireland and the rest of the U.K.

 Northern Ireland authorities temporarily halted veterinary checks and withdrew border staff from ports last month after threatening graffiti appeared referring to port workers as targets.
+Police are also investigating threatening graffiti in Belfast referring to Michael Gove, the British government minister responsible for Brexit preparations.

 Northern Ireland businesses, meanwhile, say they are struggling to cope with the new red tape.
 To ease the burden, Britain announced Wednesday it was unilaterally extending until October a temporary “grace period” waiving checks on agri-food goods entering Northern Ireland.
 It had been due to end March 31.